Writing Wrongs Schools Programme

-Our engaging workshops and individual support from academics and professional writers will help you create your own piece of writing on a social issue you are passionate about.
-We will support you to enter your work into competitions with prizes!
+Our engaging workshops and individual support from academics and professional writers will help you to create your own piece of writing on a social issue you are passionate about.
+We will support you to enter your work into writing competitions (with prizes)!

-The programme is run by the University of Warwick’s School of Law and Department of English in collaboration with the national Orwell Youth Prize.
+The Writing Wrongs programme is run by the University of Warwick’s School of Law and Department of English.

 When does the programme run?

-- Currently in Year 12 in a non-selective state school/college
+- Currently in Year 12 or 13 in a state school/college

 - Passionate about writing and social justice issues

-- Priority will be given to students who meet at least two of the following criteria:
+- Priority will be given to student who meet at least one of the following criteria:

 - Come from a home where neither parent attended university

-b dot kirk at warwick dot ac dot uk
+alex dot breeze at warwick dot ac dot uk